feathr-ai/feathr/docs/concepts/feathr-concepts-for-beginners.md

 # Feathr Concepts Guide for Beginners

 In this guide, we will cover the high level concepts for Feathr.
-Don't treat this as a user manual, but treat this as blogpost to cover the thinkings.
+Don't treat this as a user manual, but treat this as blogpost to cover the highlevel thinkings for Feathr beginners.

-## What are Observation data, Feature Join, Feature Query, Keys, in Feathr's context?
+## What are `Observation` data, Feature Join, Feature Query, Keys, in Feathr's context?
 In order to fully utilize Feathr's power, we need to understand the object models that Feathr is expecting.

-In Feathr, always think that there's some "Observation" dataset which is the central dataset that you will be using.
-This dataset usually have labels in it, but it's also fine that an observation data doesn't have a label.
+In Feathr, always think that there is some `Observation` dataset which is the central dataset that you will be using.
+This dataset usually have labels in it, but it's also fine that an `observation` data doesn't have a label.

-For example, the observation dataset can be user click streams, credit card transactions, etc.
+For example, the `observation` dataset can be user click streams, credit card transactions, etc.

-Then you will need addtional data (or feature) to augment this "observation" dataset.
+Then you will need addtional data (or feature) to augment this `observation` dataset.
 For example, you want to augment the user click stream data by adding some historical features, such as the total amount that the user spent in the last one week.
 This additional dataset is usually in a different storage, say in your historical database, or data lake.

-In this case, how would we "link" the "observation" dataset, and the "additional dataset"?
-This is called "Feature Join" in Feature Store, but basically it's joining two tables.
+In this case, how would we "link" the `observation` dataset, and the "additional dataset"?
+This is called "Feature Join" in Feature Store, but basically think this process as joining two tables.

-Since this is a Join process, we need to specify which key(s) that the join would happen.
-Those keys are usually some IDs, but can be others as well.
-In the above example, if we want to augment the user click stream data with purchase history, we will use the user ID as key.
+Since this is a Join process, we need to specify which `key(s)` that the join would happen.
+Those `keys` are usually some IDs, but can be others as well.
+In the above example, if we want to augment the user click stream data with user purchase history, we will use the user ID as key, so that the `click_stream` table and the `historical_buying` table can be joined together.
 Other cases might be we want to get the historical blood pressure history for a patient, so patient ID will be used as key in that case.

-Since the additional features are from different sources, we want to define a `Anchor` to process it further.
-Think `Anchor` as a `Feature View`, where it sits on top of the raw data source and have some possible transformations. `Anchor` also has preprocess capabilities, where you can process the raw data from its source with customized PySpark functions.
+Since the additional features are from different sources, we want to define an `Anchor` to process it further.
+Think `Anchor` as a `Feature View`, where it sits on top of the raw data source and have some possible preprocessing capabilities (where you can process the raw data from its source with customized PySpark functions)

 That's why you will see something like: